 Along with the ability to look forward and to the past, this doesn’t leave a lot of time left to be present.
 It’s funny that we spend so much time thinking about the future or looking back to the past, instead of focusing on the here and now.

-In 2008, the clinical psychologist Richard Chambers invited 20 people who had never meditated before to participate in a small study on the effects of mindfulness and meditation over a 10-day period.
+In 2008, clinical psychologist Richard Chambers invited 20 people who had never meditated before to participate in a small study on the effects of mindfulness and meditation over a 10-day period.

-With almost everything in our lives competing for our attention, it’s hard to feel present in the moment.
+With almost everything in our lives competing for our attention, it’s hard to feel present at the moment.
 It’s a struggle to slow down and appreciate what we have around us instead of longing for what’s gone, or what we could have.

 As Ryan mentions in his book, all this energy that we exert on the past and the future could be better utilised focusing on what we have right now.
 This moment is all we have.
 The present is where it happens, where life is made.
-Sure, look back to the past and ponder the future but don’t so at the expense of now.
+Sure, look back to the past and ponder the future but don’t do so at the expense of now.

 Life is short.
 We’re here for a short time and gone for a long time.
-Embrace the present, cherish the moment you’re living in, you’ll never get to live it again.
+Embrace the present, and cherish the moment you’re living in, you’ll never get to live it again.